top of page

 Jen McAlister

-Growing up, I was involved in caring for my older brother who has autism and a learning disability.
-At a young age, I then went on to become a carer for my mother, who lived with alcohol misuse and struggled with her mental health.
+Growing up, Jen was involved in caring for her older brother who has autism and a learning disability.
+At a young age, she then went on to become a carer for her mother, who lived with alcohol misuse and struggled with her mental health.

-Having lived experience of the complexities of the caring role and an understanding of the difficulties many carers face, I am passionate about empowering and transforming the lives of those who face similar challenges.
+Having lived experience of the complexities of the caring role and an understanding of the difficulties many carers face, Jen is passionate about empowering and transforming the lives of those who face similar challenges.

-Transitioning from a corporate career I am excited to now support Carers Hub as a Carers' Support Officer, working to increase awareness and identification of unpaid carers in local hospitals and ensuring they receive the support they need.
+Transitioning from a corporate career she is excited to now support Carers Hub as a Carers' Support Officer, working to increase awareness and identification of unpaid carers in local hospitals and ensuring they receive the support they need.

 Young Carers Team